aprilW0829/FemXpress/README.md

 It consists of two running steps:
 ### Step 1:
 To obtain pre-processed barcode-SNP matrix based on the alignment bam file from cellranger’s output.
-According to how it works, it needs to have the following input files: BAM file for CellRanger alignment output, cell tag file (which can be meta information file that has been processed by Seurat)(possorted_genome_bam.bam), reference genome sequence file(.fa), and rmsk file.For instance:
+According to how it works, it needs to have the following input files: BAM file for CellRanger alignment output(possorted_genome_bam.bam), cell tag file (which can be meta information file that has been processed by Seurat), reference genome sequence file(.fa), and rmsk file.
+For instance:

 Run the following arguments for command-line help:
 ```